20 December 2024 | Published by Jodie Wilkinson

 It can take several weeks for HMRC to process your tax return and issue a refund, so you may need to be patient.
 If you’re concerned about the status of your refund, you can check its progress through your online account.

 However, there are some instances where HMRC won’t automatically refund you for an overpayment, such as if they believe that this overpayment results from an error or if there are outstanding tax liabilities that need to be paid.
-In these cases, HMRC may contact you to discuss the situation further and request further information or evidence before issuing a refund.
+In these cases, HMRC may contact you to discuss the situation further and request more information or evidence before issuing a refund.

 Payment on account is not widely known among people who have never been part of the Self Assessment system, which is why it’s important for start-up and small business owners to be aware and get to grips with it.
 If you expect a tax bill of £20,000, finding an extra £10,000 to cover the first payment can seem impossible.

 If you can’t pay, you will likely face interest charges on any outstanding amount.
-From 13 April 2023, the rate for late payments is 6.75% per year.
-There is no right of appeal against late payment interest.
+From 26 November 2024, the interest rate for late payments is 7.25% per year, which has risen by nearly 32% from 5.50% in November 2022.

 At takepayments, we know what it takes to set up a business.
 Whether it’s phone payments, other online payment solutions, or card terminals that we can help you with, get in touch with our team of experts on 08082 393254.